jamesfitton/cxr/README.md

 Coast X-Ray utilises [Google Earth Engine](https://earthengine.google.com/) (GEE) to produce the outputs.
 This is a very powerful tool and if you are a new user of GEE, it is highly recommended that you take a look at the [introduction material](https://developers.google.com/earth-engine/) and to become familiar with the [GEE code editor](https://code.earthengine.google.com/) and GEE terminology before proceeding with the Coast X-Ray code.

-GEE uses Javascript within the online code editor, however added functionality (mainly associated with the exporting of assets) can be achieved by using Python via the [Python API](https://developers.google.com/earth-engine/python_install).
-Therefore, Coast X-Ray uses Python, however, the terminology assocaited with GEE remains the same.
+GEE uses JavaScript within the online code editor, however added functionality (mainly associated with the exporting of assets) can be achieved by using Python via the [Python API](https://developers.google.com/earth-engine/python_install).
+Therefore, Coast X-Ray uses Python, however, the terminology associated with GEE remains the same.
 There is also some code which runs within [R](https://www.r-project.org/).

 ## 1.2 The Code Explained

 It can be sometimes difficult, especially for new users, to understand what the code does and for what purpose.
-Below is a succint explanation of the processes that are carried out by the code.
+Below is a succinct explanation of the processes that are carried out by the code.
 Note, that for the code to function correctly these steps need to be performed in sequence.

 **Step 1.
 Generate a grid (globalGrid.ipynb)**